patricksavalle/devops-project-template/content/coding-guidelines.md

 ## Const-correctness

-This is a concept that originated in early-days C++ programming but it can be applied to some in degree in other languages too.
+This is a concept that originated in early-days C++ programming but it can be applied to some degree in other languages too.
 It is just another form of type safety that is supported by some languages through the ```const```-keyword..

 See:
 - [C++ const-correctness](https://isocpp.org/wiki/faq/const-correctness)